What is First Input Delay (FID) and Why it Matters?

 By compression and reducing files’ size, the browser and the server will send over files faster.
 The browser will load these resources quicker.

 The most common compression formats are Gzip and Brotli.
 Brotli is the most recommended format right now.
-You can read more about the two formats in our dedicated article.
+You can read more about Brotli and GZIP in our dedicated article.

 The easiest way to enable Gzip compression on WordPress is using a plugin.
 You can choose between different options, from the Enable Gzip Compression plugin to WP Rocket, which includes GZIP compression by default.
 Keep in mind that some hosts enable GZIP compression automatically.